alancleary/alancleary.github.io/index.md

 Generally, I am interested in algorithms for hard, practical problems, though my main focus is on Computational Biology.
 Recently I have been working on methods for visually exploring and mining data from genomic databases and developing algorithms for pan/population genomcics, with an eye towards parallelism and high performance computing.

+**I currently have funding for a remote graduate research assistant (you must be a full-time graduate student at a US university to qualify).
+See the [job posting](https://www.ncgr.org/careers/remote-graduate-research-assistant/) for details.**

 ##### 2021

 Berendzen, Joel, Anne V. Brown, Connor T. Cameron, Jacqueline D. Campbell, Alan M. Cleary, Sudhansu Dash, Samuel Hokin, Wei Huang, Scott R. Kalberer, Rex T. Nelson, Sven Redsun, Nathan T. Weeks, Andrew Wilkey, Andrew D. Farmer, and Steven B. Cannon.
 "The legume information system and associated online genomic resources." _Legume Science_.
 Wiley, 2021.